sriramdasbalaji/VSTS-DevOps-Labs/docker/readme.md

     **Deploy Azure App Service** will pull the appropriate image corresponding to the BuildID from repository specified, and deploys the image to Linux App Service.

 ## Exercise 3: Update Connection String

+Now that the database schema is set, we will push some data into the tables and update the connection string in MyHealthClinic .NetCore application.

 1. Click on **Code** tab, and navigate to **healthclinic.sql** file under **Docker** repository.
 Copy entire content of this file.